 As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our community.
 We will continue to grow this piece as information becomes available.
 If you have a comment or photo, feel free to post at the bottom of this page or drop us a note.Mr.
 Local History Project

-Yes, a billionaire Basking Ridge High dropout is in outer space!!!!!
+Yes, a billionaire Basking Ridge high school dropout went to outer space!!!!!
 Do we have your attention yet?
 The history of Jared Isaacman dropping out of Ridge High School more than 20 years ago to pursue a successful career in business, this is not your typical dropout story.